Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Stainforth, South Yorkshire Dales National Park

 This one is another popular spot on a sunny day, so be prepared.
 You may not be alone!
 It is well worth it though, and it is great for an adult swim too.
-It is also far FAR quieter than its cousin Stainforth Force, which is heaving on a sunny day.
+It is also far FAR quieter than its cousin Stainforth Foss, which is heaving on a sunny day.
 Probably on account of the fact that you have to walk a decent way uphill to get there.

 The plunge pool at Catrigg Force is fairly deep, so most children will be out of their depth, but there are rocks around the edge to perch on, and there are shallower spots for a paddle too.
 Just bear this in mind for the less confident swimmers.